top of page

 WHAT CAUSES CONDENSATION

-Normally moisture will remain in the atmosphere, but as the room air temperature drops, the ability of air to hold moisture reduces, and the air becomes saturated.
-Condensation is caused when humid air meets cold surfaces, like walls and windows.
+Moisture will normally remain in the atmosphere, but as the air temperature drops in a room, the ability of air to hold moisture reduces and it instead becomes saturated.

-When airborne moisture suspended in this humid air comes into contact with a colder surface it reaches dew point and turns back into water droplets.
+When airborne moisture then comes into contact with a colder surface, it reaches dew point and turns back into water droplets - causing condensation.
 This is why you often see water collecting on windows when you have a condensation problem.

-Wiping away water droplets from windows isn’t too much of a chore, but if condensation is allowed to sit on surfaces like window frames or walls for long periods of time it becomes a bigger problem causing unsightly damp patches, timber decay, peeling paint and wallpaper and black mould growth.
-Condensation is often misdiagnosed as Rising Damp.
+Wiping away water droplets from windows isn’t too much of a chore, but if condensation is allowed to sit on surfaces like window frames or walls for long periods of time it becomes a bigger problem.
+It can lead to unsightly damp patches, timber decay, peeling paint and wallpaper, and black mould growth.

-The main condensation solutions are managing temperature to keep surfaces above the dew point and ventilation to expel the warm, moisture-laden air to the outside.
+When it comes to tackling condensation, the main solutions are to manage temperatures to keep surfaces above the dew point and ensuring adequate ventilation to expel the warm, moisture-laden air to the outside.

 REGULATED AND PARTNERED WITH